Legal and regulatory notices

 The entitlement to complain extends to a complaint about the bill of Reynolds Porter Chamberlain LLP.
 There may be a right to object to the bill by making a complaint to the Legal Ombudsman, or by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.
 The Legal Ombudsman may not deal with a complaint about a bill if you have applied to the court for assessment of that bill.

 Alternatively, the Solicitors Regulation Authority can help you if you are concerned about our behaviour.
-This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.

 You can raise your concerns with the Solicitors Regulation Authority.